se2p/ps-wise-2021-exercises/session-01/instructions.md

 #### Install NodeJs (Linux)
-If you have nvm already this works (on Ubuntu at least):
+If you have nvm already installed run (tested on Ubuntu):
 ```
 nvm install v10.23.0
 ```

-If you do not have nvm installed follow the instructions [here](https://tecadmin.net/install-nodejs-with-nvm/), using the above command in step 3.
+If you do not have nvm installed follow the instructions listed [here](https://tecadmin.net/install-nodejs-with-nvm/), using the above command in step 3.